gregzb/SoftwareGraphicsEngine/README.md

 * Cube Map
   * Essentially a regular cube, but normals are inverted and texture is available on the inside.
   * (Maybe allow using normals from OBJ file?)
+* Gamma correction
+ * Gamma correct all values related to user input and light except for non color data.
+(To power of 1/2.2, and to power of 2.2 at end)

 ### Features I might want to add for final project:
 * MDL Support